conda-forge/ecodata-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `ecodata` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `ecodata, ecodata-menu` can be installed with `conda`:

 ```
-conda install ecodata
+conda install ecodata ecodata-menu
 ```

 or with `mamba`:

 ```
-mamba install ecodata
+mamba install ecodata ecodata-menu
 ```

 It is possible to list all of the versions of `ecodata` available on your platform with `conda`: